VkumarStack/CS_M148_Notes/Lecture_8.md

         - Classify $y_i = -1$
 - The distance between any point and the distance boundary can be expressed as:
     - $D(x) = \frac{\bold{w}^Tx + b}{||\bold{w}||}$
-- The points closest to the decision boundary are called hte *support vectors*
+- The points closest to the decision boundary are called the *support vectors*
     - The margin is *twice* the distance of the boundary to its support vectors
 - The goal of the support vector machine algorithm is to search for a hyperplane with the *largest margin*
 - For any plane $\bold{w}^Tx + b = 0$, scaling can be done such that the support vectors lie on the planes $\bold{w}^Tx + b = \pm1$ - this simplifies calculation for the margin as just $\frac{2}{||\bold{w}||}$